 For much of the last year, Quark has been releasing tidbits about the forthcoming version 7 of its flagship product, QuarkXPress.
 At the same time, rival page-layout application Adobe InDesign has seen significant adoption among professional designers.
 Now, Quark has provided

-that lets customers see more clearly what QuarkXPress 7 will likely bring to the table when a final version ships later this year.
+a beta version that lets customers see more clearly what QuarkXPress 7 will likely bring to the table when a final version ships later this year.

 Taking a page from InDesign

 Much of what QuarkXPress 7 adds duplicates features introduced in

 Adobe InDesign over the least several years.
 For example, the venerable Measurements palette, which provides quick access to a selected object’s attributes, now offers many more controls than in previous versions, making it as capable as InDesign’s equivalent Control palette.

 These added capabilities become evident as you start working with actual objects—causing the palette to display the controls appropriate to the current selection.
 The result?
 You can avoid using dialog boxes for most of your work.
 You can also switch among modes within the Measurements palette, such as going from text formatting to frame formatting without having to change tools first.